 - It strengthens the immune system

-- It can improve memory and the ability to concentrate
+- It is a major building block for optimal brain chemistry and can improve memory and the ability to concentrate

 - It can reduce the risk of ADHD and depression

 - Good sources of Omega 3 include fish, certain nuts and oils

 - Salmon, Mackeral, Lake Trout and Sardines are especially high in Omega 3 fatty acids.

 Get Some Sun!

 - Exposure to sun, in moderation of course, is important for the production of Seratonin and increases your level of Vitamin D.